Aviana/LunaUnitFrames/README.md

 FOR THE 1.12.1 VERSION SELECT IT FROM THE BRANCH MENU

 THIS IS VERY EARLY ALPHA STAGE!
-NOT GUARANTEED TO WORK ON CLASSIC BETA!
+THE FOLLOWING THINGS ARE BROKEN ON CLASSIC BETA!
-So this will serve as a base for LunaUnitFrames 3.
-Currently this can be tested in the BFA client.
+This will serve as a base for LunaUnitFrames 3.
-Since i do not have access to the beta at this time i can't say if this actually works.

 List of stuff that is still missing:
 - Fix heal based tags, add description
 - Mana / Energy ticker
 - Squares
 - Totems
+- Non player castbars
+- Drag placement in config mode broken
+- XP bar tags
 - Inc heal
 - Reset profile
 - Vertical bars
 - Fix reckoning stacks
+- Party frames are broken due to broken blizzard code (Maybe i can do a workaround?)
+- Target (ToT, ToToT) right click menu is broken (Maybe i can do a workaround?)

 Feel free to fork this but give credit (at least author & link to this github)